Integrability and Chaos in Figure Skating: Set-up of coordinates, variables and equations of motion

+with $\kappa$ and $\lambda$ enforcing \eqref{no_tilt} and \eqref{no_lift}, respectively, and $\mu$ enforcing the condition on variations $\aaa{\bp, \mathbf{E}_1 \times \bG}=0$ coming from the Lagrange-d'Alembert's principle for non-holonomic constraints.
+The Lagrange multipliers are proportional to the corresponding magnitudes of reaction forces created by the constraints.
+The terms proportional to $\bS$ and $\bp$ give, respectively, the balances of angular and linear momenta.
+The same equations can be derived by the Hamilton-Pontryagin principle as outlined in \cite{Ho2011_pII}, Euler-Poincar\'e Suslov's principle \cite{FeKo1995} or other methods of non-holonomic mechanics.
+The equations for the angular and linear momentum are, respectively, given by

+Using the Lagrangian \eqref{Lagr_body} for the case of a static skater (\emph{i.e.}, a skater with non-articulated limbs) gives the equations of motion:

-Here, $\bPi$ and $\mbP$ are expressions for the angular and linear momenta, respectively.
+Here, $\bPi$ and $\mbP$ are expressions for the angular and linear momenta, respectively, expressed in the skate's frame.
 The first equation of \eqref{eqs_of_motion} is the balance of angular momentum in the frame of the skate and the second equation is the balance of linear momentum.
-The scalar functions $\lambda$ and $\kappa$ are the Lagrange multipliers enforcing the constraints \eqref{no_lift} and \eqref{no_tilt} above and they are proportional to the value of the forces and torques necessary to keep the constraint.
-The scalar function $\mu$ comes from enforcing the non-holonomic constraint of no motion normal to the blade in the Lagrange-d'Alembert's principle. }

-\paragraph{Alternative expression for linear velocity due to constraints.} Let us further investigate the pitch constancy condition \eqref{no_tilt}.
-Differentiating this condition with respect to time and using \eqref{Gam_eq}, we obtain

-In addition, the condition that the skate stays on ice \eqref{no_lift}, enforces that the velocity $\bY$ must have no component in the vertical direction ( \emph{i.e.} $\aaa{\bY, \bG}=0$).
-Combined with \eqref{non_holonomic_constr} we can write